Bangrejas/rubiks-cube-solver-tensorflow/README.md

 How to train a simple convnet to solve a rubiks cube.

 Plenty of efficient algorithms exist to solve a rubik's cube.
-This is to see if a neural net could learn how to solve a cube in the most "efficient" way, by solving the cube in less than 20 moves, i.e [god's number](http://www.cube20.org/).
+This is to see if a neural net could learn how to solve a cube in the most "efficient" way, by solving the cube in less than 20 moves, That is the [god's number](http://www.cube20.org/).

 This is a very naive solution, to start as a proof of concept.
 I used a 2 layer neural net: 1 convnet layer and 1 feedforward layer.
 The input is the state of the cube to be solved.
 The output is the next predicted move until solved.
 For the training set, I generated games at random during training of 10 moves or less from solved with the corresponding solutions as label.
 At each step of the solution, I made the network make a guess for its next move and used SGD for training.
 I trained this over many epochs until the loss was relatively steady.